 It’s an extraordinary document because it demonstrates the extent to which the British authorities had become involved in Soul of a Nation, trampling all over the independence of the BBC.

 Here’s a copy of the cable in the National Archives in Kew.
 The reason for the green paper and the poor quality of the printing is that this is not the original document.
-Although the cable was originally designated unclassified, a decision has later been taken to censor one paragraph because it contains particularly sensitive information, so this is a redacted copy.
+Although the cable was originally designated as unclassified, a decision has later been made to censor one paragraph because it contains sensitive information, so this is a redacted copy.